 The BeiDou Navigation Satellite System Time (BDT) is used as the time reference for BDS.
 BDT adopts the international system of unit (SI) second as the base unit, and accumulates continuously without leap seconds.
 The start epoch of BDT IS 00:00:00 on January 1, 2006 of Coordinated Universal Time (UTC).
 BDT connects with UTC via UTC(NTSC), which is maintained by National Time Service Center, Chinese Academy of Sciences.
 The offset between BDT and UTC is less than 50ns (modulo 1 second).
 The leap second information between BDT and UTC is broadcasted in the navigation message.
 BDS adopts the BeiDou Coordinate System (BDCS).
 The BDCS definition is in accordance with the International Earth Rotation Service Organization (IERS) specification and is consistent with the definition of the China Geodetic Coordinate System 2000 (CGCS2000) with identical reference ellipsoid parameters, aligned with the latest International Earth Reference Framework (ITRF), and is updated annually.

-The Beidou-3 satellite uses higher performance rubidium atomic clocks, which have a day stability of 10-14 and hydrogen clocks, which have a day stability of 10-15.
+The Beidou-3 satellites use higher performance rubidium atomic clocks, which have a day stability of 10-14 and hydrogen clocks, which have a day stability of 10-15.

 Characteristics